 For instance, groups of works that are not yet published can be registered in bundles of 10 per application–or up to 750 per application if they’re photographs.
 And since the meaning of “published” confuses a lot of people, registration before the works go anywhere is an easy way to be sure they are not published.

 You can register works directly at the Copyright Office, but many people find the Copyright Office website clunky and confusing.
 As a RightsClick subscriber, our software will walk you through all the key information you need, help explain the technical terminology, and submit the application to the Copyright Office for you.
-At this time, we facilitate registration of single works, groups of unpublished works, and groups of photographs, all by a single author, and we’ll be adding more types of registration soon.
+At this time, we facilitate many common registration types (see chart below).

 RightsClick charges a service fee to process your application, but our fees are much lower than other registration services.
 Plus, our application interface is easy to use, and once you register by using RightsClick, the registration information becomes part of the data you maintain in your Portfolio.